 - One-to-many relationships: We call them SMR, which stands for Single-Many-Relationship.

 - One-to-one relationships: We use the acronym SSR, which stands for Single-Single-Relationship.

 - Many-to-many relationships: We call them MMR, which stands for Many-Many-Relationship.

-Another important detail is that an MMR relationship is always weak, regardless of whether the two tables belong to the same island or not.
-If the developer defines both sides of the relationship as the many-side, then the relationship is automatically treated as a weak relationship with no table expansion taking place.
+Another important detail is that an MMR relationship is always limited, regardless of whether the two tables belong to the same island or not.
+If the developer defines both sides of the relationship as the many-side, then the relationship is automatically treated as a limited relationship with no table expansion taking place.